seregazhuk/seregazhuk.github.io_old/_posts/2017-05-22-when-to-factory.md

 > *Factory is an object responsible for creating other objects.*

 It is often considered a *good practice* to move the process of object creation from the consumer's code into the factory.
 Even more, some people say that you should avoid the use of `new` keyword in your code as much as possible.
 As for me, I think that you should be careful when someone says that *you should always ...*.
-Instead, it is always better to understand why in some cases factories are useful, but sometimes they are a needless overengineering.
+Instead, it is better to understand why in some cases factories are useful, but sometimes they are a needless overengineering, so you can make a right decision according to text context.

 First of all, don't be afraid to create an object with `new` keyword if you need it.
 Keep [KISS principle]({% post_url 2017-04-13-kiss %}) in mind.
 The world won't blow up if you couple one of your classes to another one.
 By default, you should **not** use factories.
 Consider this example of some `Api` class.